Pradheon/Pradheon/README.md

 Leadership, teamwork, problem-solving, and communication skills.

 - Always learning new things/ways to tackle new/old challenges; whether, that be a new project, planning events, expanding my skill-set, or trying to find a new anime/game to watch/play.
-- Well versed in Python, C++, and Swift; particularly, in building games and apps in an object-orientated environment.
+- Well versed in Python, C++, Swift, HTML, & CSS; particularly, in building applications and frontend/backend websites and apps utilizing OOP princriples.
 - Communication skills with calm and inclusive demeanor; including, clear and concise information communication when translating tech to non-tech information and vise-versa.
-- Leadership skills from being Founder/President of the Anime Club, Presdient of the Associated Student Body, and Club Officer of the Google Developer Student Club at the University of Silicon Valley.
+- Leadership skills from being Founder/President of the Anime Club, Presdient of the Associated Student Body, and President of the Google Developer Student Club (GDSC) at the University of Silicon Valley (USV).
-- Likes anime and video games.
+- Loves anime and video games.

 ## Featured
 | <a href="https://github.com/Pradheon/VR_Project_Teleportation_3DUI"><b>VR Claw Machine Game</b></a> | <a href="https://github.com/Pradheon/RailgunGirlZ"><b>RailgunGirlZ (PC)</b></a> |